TenzinDann/tenzindann.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        As a researcher, I—like many others—have a strong curiosity for new and emerging ideas.
-Whether in social science, cognitive science, or machine learning, I’m consistently drawn to exploring these uncharted worlds.

         I previously trained and worked as a social science researcher with a background in sociology and anthropology.
 My earlier work focused on institutions, customs, and religion in ethnic minority regions, and I have also studied relations between different ethnic groups.

         Currently, my main focus has shifted to computational neuroscience × machine learning.
 I am particularly interested in brain encoding/decoding models and representation learning, with an emphasis on vision and multimodal learning.